 Policy Statement

 3.1 Earmarked reserves will be established to reflect anticipated financial requirements.

+Budgeted and Intended Earmarked Reserves for 2021-22

 3.2 Any decision to set up or extinguish redundant reserves must be reviewed by the Finance and Governance Committee and recommended to full Council for formal approval.
 The Council will be required to identify the following when making recommendations for each reserve: